rajeshrana-arch/TradeAppDesign/README.md

 Based upon the stock name and action Type(Buy/Sell) it would be forwarding the respective queue in our kafka system for processing.

 #### Matching Engine
 Our component triggers fetching all buy/sell orders.
 For buy orders, it sorts by highest to lowest value; for sell orders, lowest to highest.
 It matches buy vs. sell orders, splitting if needed.
 Matched orders are processed; remaining ones are pushed back to the queue.Based on market cap, it routes to Large, Mid, Small, or Microcap queues so that we can do parallel processing.
+Later on these messages from queue is processed by Message Processor Engine.